wicklanm/Microsoft-Azure-Sentinel-Lab-SIEM-1/README.md

 _We have our Virtual Network setup.
 Now, we should be able to add virtual machines._

 # Phase 2 - Endpoints and EDR
+_We will be deploying some virtual machines and onboard them to Microsoft Defender._
+_After that, we will be setting up data collection rules.
+For our Windows VM's, data we should collect is:_
+- Security event log — all events (or at minimum, audit success + failure)
+- System event log — warnings and errors
+- Application event log — errors only
+- Microsoft-Windows-Sysmon/Operational — all events (this is the gold mine)

+-